Mamat078/python-networking-lab/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-_Network Automation Lab_
+# Network Automation Lab

-This repository is my personal learning lab for network automation.
-The project is written in Python and currently makes use of:
+This repository is my personal learning lab for **network automation**.
+The project is written in **Python** and currently makes use of:

-Netmiko → for establishing SSH sessions to network devices and executing commands.
+- **Netmiko** · establish SSH sessions to network devices

-NAPALM → for abstracted multi-vendor management (retrieving facts, pushing configs, comparing diffs).
+- **NAPALM** · abstracted multi-vendor management (facts, configs, diffs)

-The goal of this repo is to progressively build a solid foundation in automation as part of my journey toward the CCNP certification.
+---

-Current Progress
+### Current Progress

-Built Python scripts to connect to Cisco devices using Netmiko.
+- Built Python scripts to connect to Cisco devices using Netmiko.

-Automated execution of show commands and backups.
+- Automated execution of *show* commands and backups.

-Started experimenting with NAPALM for configuration management and state retrieval.
+- Started experimenting with NAPALM for configuration management and state retrieval.

+---

-Next Steps
+### Next Steps
+- Orchestration (Nornir + Jinja2)
+- Validation (pyATS/Genie)
+- Source of Truth (NetBox API)

-Explore Ansible for playbook-based orchestration.
+- Explore **Ansible** for playbook-based orchestration.

-Learn Terraform for infrastructure-as-code approaches to networking.
+- Learn **Terraform** for infrastructure-as-code approaches.

-Integrate tests and best practices for repeatable automation workflows.
+- Integrate tests and best practices for repeatable workflows.

+---

-Why this project?
+### Why this project?
 I want to move beyond manual CLI work and learn how to:

-Automate repetitive network operations.
+- Automate repetitive network operations

-Standardize configuration management.
+- Standardize configuration management

-Gain hands-on practice with the same tools used in professional environments.
+- Gain hands-on practice with the same tools used in professional environments

 ---
 _Exercise repository for learning Python applied to networking:_

 -SSH automation (Netmiko)